Posts

 When I Die, Plant a Tree

-When I die, lay me to rest in the gentle embrace of my farm in Sergoit— In the rich, red soils that have fed generations, beneath the open skies I once called home.
+When I die, lay me to rest in the gentle embrace of my rural farm— In the rich, red soils that have fed generations, beneath the open skies I once called home.
 Let mine be a resting place not of cold stone, but of life and renewal.
 Beside my grave, plant a tree—one that will stretch its branches toward the heavens, A haven for birds to nest, sing, and shelter; a symbol of continuity and peace.
 And beside that tree, plant a bougainvillea flower, Its vibrant petals dancing in the wind, a reminder of beauty in all seasons.
 Let the roots of both reach deep into the earth, As I return to the land that nurtured me and find eternal communion with nature.
 I do not wish to be remembered in silence, but in the rustle of leaves, In birdsong at dawn, and in blossoms that bloom with each passing year.
-In death, may I still be part of life—woven into the land, Living on through every branch, every petal, every breeze that sweeps through Sergoit.
+In death, may I still be part of life—woven into the land, Living on through every branch, every petal, every breeze that sweeps through the farm.

 Hail, Our New Home